 Put local communities first.
 We should make a binding commitment to do things locally by default.
 If we want to restore pride in local communities and in local government, it needs to be more than a vassal of the national state.
-If we applied the principle "nothing about us without us" to local communities this would evolved over time to protect the interests of minority groups.
+If we applied the principle "nothing about us without us" to local communities this would turn the logic of the British state on its head.